 According to the Board of Regents Business Procedures Manual, subsidiary reconciliations are required to be performed quarterly.
-The reconciliations could not be provided for the entire year for all subsidiary modules other than payroll and Banner, which were reconciled quarterly.
-All other modules were either not reconciled, or the reconciliation could not be documented.
-In addition, payroll reconciliation did not have a preparer, preparer date, reviewer or reviewer date as required by the policy.
+The reconciliations could not be provided for the entire year for the Purchasing module and reconciliations for two quarters for the Accounts Receivable module did not have dates of completion to document that they were performed quarterly.